Mysteriza/Browser-Password-Backup/README.md

 # Browser Password Backup
-This python program backup all passwords and credit cards from browsers!
+This python program backup all passwords from browsers!

 # How-to
 Just run the EXE program, and all your browser passwords will be saved to a TXT file!